Donna Mills: 1980s: Knots Landing

 In 1980, Mills landed her most prominent role — that of scheming, manipulative vixen Abby Cunningham on the long-running primetime soap opera Knots Landing.
-Mills portrayed Abby from 1980 to 1989.
-Prior to being cast in Knots Landing, Mills was primarily known for playing the "damsel in distress" archetype in both film and television media.
-The actress became somewhat famous for playing these roles, often leading to unwanted typecasting.
-In an interview with Jerry Buck for the Toledo Blade, Mills said: "I got tired of playing the victim.
+In an interview with Jerry Buck for the Associated Press, Mills said: "I got tired of playing the victim.
 It's a more active role.
 Abby keeps things stirred up, and I like that."
 According to series creator David Jacobs, Abby was not planned when the show began.
 He knew that he wanted a female J.R.
 Ewing-esque character.
 However, he had a different sense of the character and who would wind up in the role.
-With Mills's reputation of playing the victim, he initially did not choose her for the part.
+With Mills' reputation of playing the victim, he initially did not choose her for the part.

 Josh Mapes of The Biography Channel listed her in the category "10 Primetime Stars We Love to Hate".
 He said, "Any great soap opera needs a great villain.
 While viewers may identify more with the protagonist, the villains in a serial drama always spice things up, cause trouble, and make it more fun to watch.
 From tongue lashings to catfights, underhanded tricks to boldface lies, the characters we love to hate have each brought a fair share of great moments to primetime soaps.
 While Larry Hagman played the bad guy on Dallas, Donna Mills played bad girl on its spin-off, Knots Landing.
-Unapologetically going after what she wanted, Mills's character engaged in affairs with two of the husbands on the Knots Landing cul-de-sac, but like most vixens on primetime soaps, she was only out for money, not love."
+Unapologetically going after what she wanted, Mills' character engaged in affairs with two of the husbands on the Knots Landing cul-de-sac, but like most vixens on primetime soaps, she was only out for money, not love."

 In 1989, Mills announced her intention to leave the long-running nighttime soap after nine years as Abby.
 According to Mills, she wanted to take a break from acting for a while, and from Abby, as well.
 In an interview with The Cedartown Standard, Mills explained: "I'm tired of the show.
 It's been too long.
 I'm not particularly happy with the way they've been writing Abby lately.
 She's too soft.
 I'd like Abby to get back to her old self."
-For this role, she won the Soap Opera Digest Award for Outstanding Villainess on three occasions, in 1986, 1988, and 1989.
+For this role, she won the Soap Opera Digest Award for Outstanding Villainess on three occasions, in 1986, 1988, and 1989, as well as a 1986 nomination for Outstanding Actress in a Leading Role on a Prime Time Serial.

 During her time in Knots Landing, Mills also appeared in a number of other projects.
 In 1982, she starred alongside Genie Francis and Linda Evans in the CBS two-part miniseries Bare Essence, and in 1985 appeared in the CBS musical film Alice in Wonderland.
 She played the leading roles in the made-for-television movies He's Not Your Son (1984), Intimate Encounters (1986), Outback Bound (1988) and The Lady Forgets (1989).